wajidbaba/global.hackathon/TEAMS.md

   And I got an internship at an informatics lab!

 ##Kevin
   Known as "Bear".
 Algorithm master and High School math wiz.
-Straight out of Longmont.
+Straight out of ~~Compton~~ Longmont.
   I'm pretty sure I'm cooler than Alan.
 I think.
+CSS is my specialty and Netscape is my favorite browser.
   I like to work with C/C++, so if you need help, I'd be happy to give you some **pointers**.

 #Skills/Experience